f06395329/QxResearch-Event/README.md

 `chatGPT`

-- ✒️ [email-automation](https://github.com/xiaowuc2/ChatGPT-Python-Applications/tree/main/email-automation) : Tool to automate automate news briefing and blogging from custom senders (mail)
+- ✒️ [email-automation](https://github.com/xiaowuc2/ChatGPT-Python-Applications/tree/main/email-automation) : Tool to automate news briefing and blogging from custom senders (mail)
 - ⭐ [custom-chatbot](https://github.com/xiaowuc2/ChatGPT-Python-Applications/tree/main/chatbot) : ask chatbot to do custom work on the bases of the task (eg. scriptwriter)
 - 📟 [whisper-speech-text](https://github.com/xiaowuc2/ChatGPT-Python-Applications/tree/main/whisper-speech-text) : OpenAI's another API to convert text from audio
 - ⚙️ [finetuned-gpt](https://github.com/xiaowuc2/ChatGPT-Python-Applications/tree/main/finetuned-gpt) : Train chatGPT on your custom data & ask queries from that data
 - 💠 [voice-assistant](https://github.com/xiaowuc2/ChatGPT-Python-Applications/tree/main/voice-assistant) : Voice assistant based on ChatGPT and WhisperAPI (Audio input & output)
 - 🐻 [web-scraping-summarizer](https://github.com/xiaowuc2/ChatGPT-Python-Applications/tree/main/web-scraping-summarizer) : This tool scrapes a given website and summarizes the main context
-- ⌚ [your-prespective](https://raw.githubusercontent.com/xiaowuc2/ChatGPT-Python-Applications/main/resource/git4.png) : You can train ChatGPT to perceive things the way you do, and it will imitate you!
+- ⌚ [your-perspective](https://raw.githubusercontent.com/xiaowuc2/ChatGPT-Python-Applications/main/resource/git4.png) : You can train ChatGPT to perceive things the way you do, and it will imitate you!
 - 📖 [bhagavad-gita-gpt](https://raw.githubusercontent.com/xiaowuc2/ChatGPT-Python-Applications/main/resource/git4.png) : A religious book which contains all the answers to find our purpose and to live it fully
-- 🏜 [vector-databse](https://github.com/xiaowuc2/ChatGPT-Python-Applications/blob/main/vector-database/Vector_Databse.ipynb) : This is how you can send big text files to chatgpt and avoid the token limits
+- 🏜 [vector-database](https://github.com/xiaowuc2/ChatGPT-Python-Applications/blob/main/vector-database/Vector_Databse.ipynb) : This is how you can send big text files to chatgpt and avoid the token limits

 <br>